4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/170381457-610902b7-02ff-4b48-8bc8-4f046af0e2c0.png)

-yxorp (proxy.) is a one-of-a-kind, plug-and-play (no installation required), multi-threaded, website mirroring and content augmentation, fast cache, and multi-web proxy server that performs website mirroring and content augmentation, website mirroring and content augmentation, fast cache, and multi-web proxy server (reverse proxy).
+yxorP (proxy.) is a one-of-a-kind, plug-and-play (no installation required), multi-threaded, website mirroring and content augmentation, fast cache, and multi-web proxy server that performs website mirroring and content augmentation, website mirroring and content augmentation, fast cache, and multi-web proxy server (reverse proxy).
 In addition to having a built-in "cache" management system as well as a web-based "cache" management system, the proxy is "modular"